-He says the opportunity gets even bigger when you add in artificial intelligence, “which is fast evolving and is predicted to see widespread adoption within three to five years”.
+Stewart-Brown says the opportunity gets even bigger when you add in artificial intelligence (AI), which is fast evolving and is predicted to see widespread adoption within three to five years.

-O’Haire says the proliferation of edge computing will require “a greater need for networking, security and services skills to integrate this with existing datacentre and cloud systems”, adding: “Channel partners are well placed, both from a skills and geographical perspective, to help organisations implement, secure and integrate edge computing deployments.”
+O’Haire says the proliferation of edge computing will require “a greater need for networking, security and services skills to integrate this with existing datacentre and cloud systems”, adding that channel partners are “well placed, both from a skills and geographical perspective, to help organisations implement, secure and integrate edge computing deployments”.

 Bland sees a role for partners in consultancy and, in some instances, supply of IT equipment and infrastructure.

 Scott Harrison, channel sales director at Vertiv, agrees that the edge is a big opportunity for channel businesses accustomed to taking a consultative approach.
 “These businesses will have a good understanding of edge use cases and the right technology mix to deliver exceptional functionality at the edge,” he says.
 “Those who are not used to taking a value-add approach could well be exposed, but the good news is that all channel businesses can build up skills fast when it comes to delivering consultancy around edge sites.”